Moloch, slack and hyperselection

 Weak selection versus goodharting, 内卷, involution

-December 25, 2021 — September 25, 2023
+December 25, 2021 — October 7, 2024

 A long time ago, Scott Alexander wrote Meditations on Moloch.
-Moloch represents the inevitability of competitive selection pressure, given a long enough time horizon, completely binding all behavior, and thus destroying all value, then all life.
+Moloch represents the inevitability of competitive selection pressure, given a long enough time horizon, completely binding all behaviour, and thus destroying all value, then all life.

 This hasn’t fully happened yet.
 But it will.
 Unless we use this one opportunity offered to us by our technological progress before that happens, and stop it.

 A less long time ago, I introduced the (pre-existing) concept of Slack.
-Slack is the absence of binding constraints on behavior.
+Slack is the absence of binding constraints on behaviour.
 Metaphorically, slack is life.
 Literally, slack is also life.
 Without slack, life is unable to both survive and retain the ability to adapt, and thus loses one, then the other, and dies.

 Recently, Scott wrote Studies on Slack, which made a lot of this more explicit and easier to understand, especially the point that slack is life.

 One metaphor is being trapped in bad collective local optima, and the mazes are a particular form of mad local optimum.
 I will come back to that, should I have time.
-Contemporary pertinence notable in bureaucracy, and biodiversity
+Contemporary pertinence notable in bureaucracy and biodiversity.

 I’m not sure the math lives up to their claims, but I like these lines: